MadushanBopitiya/MT/README.md

 All experiments use fixed random seeds (seed=42 for Phase 1, seed=0 for Phase 2) for Python's `random` module, NumPy, PyTorch CPU and PyTorch CUDA. `torch.backends.cudnn.deterministic` is set to `True` and `benchmark` to `False` to ensure reproducibility across runs.

-Validation splits are deterministic and saved to `validation_split.txt` in each experiment folder.
+Validation splits are deterministic and saved to `validation_split.txt` in each processed dataset folders.

 ---